oasis-open/odata-rapid/docs/rapid-pro-rsdl.md

 }
 ```

-This minimal definition of the Rapid schema contain following elements:
+This minimal definition of the Rapid schema contains the following elements:

 > `type Person`  - definition of the `Person` type